Current Board Members

 Gail Anderson has been a middle level educator for more than 15 years, having taught technology, math, and science.
 She is currently a curriculum specialist in the Teaching and Learning Department of the Canby School District in Canby, Oregon.
 She is co-chair of the Oregon Middle Level Consortium and has served as a regional representative of the Oregon Middle Level Association.
 Gail has Bachelor of Arts and Doctor of Education degrees from the University of Oregon and a Master’s in teaching from Pacific University.
 Contact Gail at email@example.com

 Michelle Owens Hayward

-Michelle Owens Hayward is principal of McNair Middle School, Fayetteville, Arkansas.
+Michelle Owens Hayward is executive director for elementary and middle level education for Fayetteville Public Schools, Arkansas.
 She is an officer and board member for the Arkansas Association of Middle Level Administrators, and is a co-director of the Arkansas Schools to Watch initiative.
 Michelle received the AMLE Distinguished Educator award in 2013 and was named National Distinguished Principal for Middle School in 2008 and 2014.
 She serves as a co-director of the Arkansas Schools to Watch program.
 Additionally, Michelle participated in the authorship and development of the Arkansas Code of Ethics for Professional Educators Contact Michelle at firstname.lastname@example.org

 Laurie Barron is in her twenty-first year in education, serving as a high school English teacher, a middle school assistant principal and principal, and currently as superintendent of the Evergreen School District in Montana.
 Barron is a National Board Certified Teacher and as the 2013 MetLife/NASSP National Middle Level Principal of the Year.
 Barron speaks nationally and has spoken at state middle level and AMLE conferences, including as a featured speaker in 2013.
 Barron has served as an AMLE trustee since 2014.